G-Research/ParquetSharp/docs/guides/MemoryBenchmarks.md

 This document presents a series of benchmarks for reading Parquet files efficiently with **ParquetSharp**, highlighting property configuration combinations that minimize memory usage.
 All tests were run using custom benchmarking code with varying reader configurations and properties.

-> **Note:** The full benchmarking code, including the complete `ParquetBenchmarks` class and console application setup, is available [here](MemoryBenchmarkSamples.md).
-You can copy it directly to replicate the results or run your own memory and performance tests.

 ## Overview

 We tested three approaches for reading Parquet files: